richardjmartino/personal-website/content/authors/richard-martino/_index.md

 ---

 Hello!
 My name is Richard - I'm an epidemiologist and data analyst.
 My research interests include TB/HIV, global health, social determinants of health, and health disparities.
-Please use the contact form below or reach out through LinkedIn if you would like to connect!
+Please reach out through LinkedIn if you would like to connect!
 {style="text-align: justify;"}